Carbon Waters Takes Action to Decarbonize the Industry

 Back

-Carbon Waters has been recognized by BPI France and ADEME [agency for ecological transition] as a decarbonizing start-up (Materials category) and is a winner of the NA20 French Tech program, which seeks to reward companies making a positive impact.
-The company hopes to put its own processes to the test to decarbonize its practices and develop more virtuous solutions for its clients.
+Carbon Waters has been recognized by Bpifrance and ADEME [agency for ecological transition] as a decarbonizing startup (Materials category) and is a winner of the NA20 French Tech program, which seeks to reward companies making a positive impact.
+The company hopes to put its own processes to the test to decarbonize its practices and develop more sustainable solutions for its clients.
 Charlotte Gallois explains, “We make graphene-based additives in order to develop advanced materials with enhanced thermal and mechanical properties.
-Today graphene is allowing us to decrease the weight of some materials and replace others, for example, to replace aluminum with ultra-high performance, resistant polymers.”
+Today graphene is allowing to provide lightweight structures and replace some materials, for example, to replace aluminum with ultra-high performance, resistant polymers.”
 All these product innovations clearly help to decarbonize, by extending the useful life of materials and coatings.
 Less use of resources, less energy-intensive manufacturing, and less waste—every box is ticked!

 From Start to Finish